The 5 Badass Natural Disasters Facts

 Hurricanes

 Hurricanes are powerful, rapidly spinning storm systems that hit mainly over tropical seas.
-Hurricanes are also known as typhoons, cyclones that are collectively known as tropical cyclones.
-Hurricanes will spread over 600 miles in and up at a speed of 70 to 200 miles per hour.
+Hurricanes are also known as typhoons, collectively known as tropical cyclones.
+Hurricanes will spread over 600 miles in and up at 70 to 200 miles per hour.

-Hurricanes form where ocean water with moderate temperatures above 80 degrees F and wind blows in the same direction as the upward force.
-But no such hurricanes hit countries with the same force as it obtained from the source, have enough power to generate heavy rain, high waves and strong winds.
+Hurricanes form when ocean water has moderate temperatures above 80 degrees F, and the wind blows in the same direction as the upward force.
+However, no such hurricanes hit countries with the same force they obtained from the source and have enough power to generate heavy rain, high waves, and strong winds.

 Earthquakes

 Earthquakes are one of the most dangerous disasters humans have ever faced.
-The surface of the earth contains a series of plates called tectonic.
-Such plates have rough edges and they keep moving and sliding over each other.
+The surface of the Earth contains a series of plates called tectonic.
+Such plates have rough edges and keep moving and sliding over each other.

 Whenever the force of these plates overcomes the friction, the energy is released in the form of seismic waves and shakes the outside world.
-But most of them are too small to recognize and some have the power to destroy everything.
-The seismometer is the instrument for measuring the seismic waves generated by earthquakes.
+But most of them are too small to recognize, and some have the power to destroy everything.
+The seismometer is an instrument for measuring the seismic waves generated by earthquakes.